tuda-parallel/FTIO/README.md

 ## Testing

 There is a `8.jsonl` file provided for testing under [examples](https://github.com/tuda-parallel/FTIO/examples).
-Here just call:
+On your system, navigate to the folder and  call:

 ```sh
 ftio 8.jsonl